JakariaJishan/to-do-list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Book with es6 <a name="about-project"></a>
+# 📖 To Do List App <a name="about-project"></a>

-'Awesome book es6' is the project of pure js in the Microverse program 2nd module, made for learning purposes.
+'o Do List' is the project of pure js in the Microverse program 2nd module, made for learning purposes.

 ## 🛠 Built With <a name="built-with"></a>